Adlink-ROS/neuron_app_inspection/README.md

 4. Launch Behavior Tree and camera snapshot. **Launch bt_inspection_snapshot.launch.py**

     The robot will go through 3 checkpoint and take a photo at each point.

+    The image files will be stored in workspace of neuron_app_inspection.

     ![](readme_resource/bt_demo.gif)

  ## Inspection on custom checkpoint